Extracting Dynamical Models from Data: Final Remarks

 The FJet method has been introduced as an alternative means to model dynamical data and produce the underlying DE.
 It does so by performing ML modeling on updates in the phase space of the system.
 More generally the space is $U^{(n-1)}$, when the underlying equation is of order $n$.
 In the FJet approach, the update data is formed by storing differences in the phase space variables over a small time step.
 In contrast, competing methods typically perform modeling over the time domain (cf. Sec.~\ref{sec:background}).

 The FJet approach can be understood from the vantage point of the numerical integration scheme Runge-Kutta.
 By expanding an RK scheme with respect to the time step ($\epsilon$), certain features automatically appear.
 These features can be identified as the appropriate functions to use in a feature regression for a given example; this was demonstrated for all three examples.
 In particular, in the Duffing oscillator example (cf. Eq.~\ref{eqn:Duffing_mapping}), the identified features included terms for an external time-dependent force, in analogy to a Green's function approach.
 Finally, these considerations led to a general recommendation (Eq.~\ref{eqn:rubric}) for what features to include in the normal experimental scenario where the equation of motion isn't known beforehand.
+Also, understanding the origin of the features in this way is instructive in other ways.
+For example, if one wished to study the Duffing oscillator with {\em multiplicative} coupling of the forcing term $p(t)$ with $u$, then the approach here would indicate how to modify the feature set.

 While the modeling in this paper was done exclusively using feature regression, one should not make the mistake of thinking that it is a requirement.
 As pointed out at several points in the paper, any regression technique may be used.
 The reason for using feature regression is that it facilitates determining the underlying DE.
 If that is not a goal of the researcher, then other ML methods (such as NNs, XG-Boost, Random Forests) become competitive options.